Is there anything that you don’t like about yourself?

 Whether to improve or not is a personal choice.
 And when you accept yourself fully, you can exercise that choice without any self-limitations.

-Developing Self-Acceptance: How to Accept Yourself for Who You Are?
+How to Accept Yourself for Who You Are and Develop Self-Acceptance

 1. Compare Less.

-Comparing yourself with others is the quickest way to make you feel miserable.
-You can always find people who are more beautiful, more successful and more intelligent than you.
+Comparing yourself to others is the quickest way to make you feel miserable.
+You can always find people who are more beautiful, more successful, and more intelligent than you.
 The more you compare, the more inadequate you feel.

 There is no winner in comparison.

 You may think that being better than others would make you feel good.
-The truth is once you started comparing to feel good, you are already telling yourself you are not good enough.
+The truth is once you started comparing yourself to others to feel good, you are already telling yourself you are not good enough.
 You are using others to boost your own self-worth and ego.

 2. Accept yourself NOW.